zhiwenh/delib/README.md

 <a name="Ethereum+createAccount"></a>

 #### delib.eth.createAccount(password) ⇒ <code>Promise</code>
 Creates a new Ethereum account.
-The account will be located in your geth Ethereum directory in a JSON file encrpyted with the password provided.
+The account will be located in your geth Ethereum directory in a JSON file encrypted with the password provided.
 **Returns**: <code>Promise</code> - Promise return is a string with the newly created account's address.

 | Param | Type | Description |